Alex has been building interactive systems since first connecting the joystick port of an Apple ][+ to a piezoelectric sensor in 1985.

 Alex joined UCLA’s REMAP Named Data Networking research team in 2011, concurrent with completing a BA in Computing in 2012 – ‘Scalable Information Systems’ (CS, HCI, Information Visualization, and Statistics) at DePaul.

-Alex enjoys sailing, cycling, hiking, snowboarding, tennis, and almost likes running.
+Alex enjoys sailing, cycling, hiking, snowboarding, tennis.